☀️

 Cobra-mouse

-This is another aminoglycoside antibiotic used for gram negative infections.
-It is better than gentamicin when it comes to treating pseudomonal infections of the lung.
-It also cannot be given orally, but has a special application as an ophthalmic solution (Tobrex) for bacterial conjunctivitis.
+Tobramycin is another aminoglycoside antibiotic used for gram-negative infections.
+It is better than gentamicin when it comes to treating pseudomonal infections of the lung, so it is used in cystic fibrosis patients during pseudomonal infections.
+It also cannot be given orally but has a special application as an ophthalmic solution (Tobrex) for bacterial conjunctivitis.
 Just like other aminoglycosides, tobramycin also causes ototoxicity and nephrotoxicity.

 Streptomycin